gardener/external-dns-management/docs/infoblox/README.md

     host: 10.11.23.45
     #port: 443

-    # sslVerify is the flag to use HTTPS for API reqeust.
+    # sslVerify is the flag to use HTTPS for API request.
 Set to true by default.
     #sslVerify: true

-    # version is the api version
+    # version is the api version.
+Set to "2.10" by default.
-    version: "2.10"
+    #version: "2.10"

     # view is the Infoblox DNS view to use
     #view: default